nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_OBJECTS.md

 Classes?
 Sure, just fancy object definitions.

 Want to see what JavaScript defines as an [Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)?
 Open Chrome, open the Developer Tools, go to the Console tab, type in `{}` and see what gets displayed.
-These functions will be available to any custom object that you define in your system that is linked to the base Object.
+These functions will be available to any standard object that you define in your system.

 ![javascript object](./images/2oKwHtFH0d.gif)